pulp/pulpcore/docs/contributing/pull-request-walkthrough.rst

 #.
 Change the status of the redmine issue to "POST".
 #.
 Add a link to the pull request in a comment on the issue.
 #.
 Make sure the tests are passing.
+#.
+If the change requires a corresponding change in pulp-cli, open a PR against the pulp-cli or
+   :doc:`file an issue</bugs-features>`.

 Review
 ------